oli-ver-d/webting/test.md

 This evolution is driven by the need to lower the barrier to entry for newcomers, improve collaboration among diverse teams, and enhance productivity by making code easier to read and understand.
 From the assembly language of the 1950s to modern languages like Python, the shift reflects a broader movement towards human-centric design in technology.

+Notably, Nvidia CEO Jensen Huang has proposed using English as the universal coding language for AI development.
+This visionary concept aims to democratize AI by leveraging a language that is intuitive and familiar to many, reducing barriers and encouraging participation from diverse backgrounds.

 ---

 ## Key Innovations